dhruvasagar/vim-table-mode/README.md

 tables as you type.

 ## Change Log
+### Version 2.2
+* Improved :Tableize to now accept a {pattern} just like :Tabular to match the delimiter.

 ### Version 2.1.3 :
 * Bug Fix #1, added new option `g:table_mode_no_border_padding` which removes padding from the border.